PresentPals/Part_A_Documents/README.md

 *   Wants a clear and comprehensive "About" page, offering users a concise overview of the platform’s purpose, features, and benefits.

-*   Wants the ability to create a personalised account and securely log in, providing a customized experience with easy access to their preferences and account settings.
+*   Wants the ability to create a personalised account and securely log in, providing a customised experience with easy access to their preferences and account settings.

 *   Wants the option to add friends and family members to their account, enabling seamless interaction and collaboration within the platform.